swisscatplus/catplus-docs/docs/converters.md

 The catplus-common crate is where all the mapping happens, from the raw JSON objects to the RDF terms.

-The RDF parsing and serialization for both turtle and jsonld formats happen in the scripts of the `rdf` folder.
+The RDF parsing and serialization for both turtle and jsonld formats happen in the scripts of the `rdf` module.

 The `models` folder splits the representation of instance data by file type (with list-like concepts such as units under `enums` and overarching terms repeating over file types in `core`).
 Objects are defined as structs, with each one implementing the trait `InsertIntoGraph`.
 If a unique URI is required for the object (as for devices, chemicals, products), then the function `get_uri` must be defined within the trait (see existing examples in Agilent and Synth).
 The [data linkage documentation](data-linkage.md) can help understand how the different models come together.